Protected: Langston Hughes in Reno – timeline

 Chocolate, whose real name was Eligio Sardinias Montalvo, learned to box by studying film of three fights, including Jack Johnson’s win over Jim Jefferies on July 4, 1910, the biggest sporting event ever staged in Reno.

-Also known as the Cuban Bon Bon, Chocolate was noted in the press for his extravagant nightlife as well as for his boxing skills.
+Also known as the Cuban Bon Bon, he was noted in the press for his extravagant nightlife as well as for his boxing skills.
 He won his first 51 bouts; some boxing historians believe his final record would have been much better, as good as 98-1, had he not been deprived of victories by prejudiced judges.

 During the 1930s, boxing was the only major sport open to Black athletes, though Blacks often fought on under-cards against other Black fighters; championship bouts against White opponents were especially difficult to arrange.
 Chocolate was both a welterweight and light-weight champion.